MWein/Penny/README.md

 ### Robinhood

 My membership in r/WallStreetBets requires me to consider Robinhood, but they don't offer a dedicated API.
 They probably use CORS so that only their own clients (UI clients) can use it.
 But even if they don't, I wouldn't want to use it because I'd have to reverse engineer their API.
 They have no documentation and all tradeable assets have a weird ID attached to them that means I couldn't hope to find for the options chain.
 They are off the table.
 Probably for the better.
-They even offer paper trading.
+They don't even offer paper trading.

 ### Interactive Brokers